rexlManu/t3code/README.md

 # T3 Code

+> [!IMPORTANT]
+> **Repository Archived**
+>
+> I decided to archive this repository.
+The project started with several architectural decisions that later caused performance issues.
+While those issues have since been resolved, I realized that the current direction of the UI changes puts too much emphasis on tool calls, which are not actually the core problem this project should be solving.
+>
+> Instead of continuing to iterate on this implementation, I decided to start fresh from the upstream project and refocus development on features and functionality rather than UI experimentation.
+>
+> This repository remains available for reference but is no longer maintained.

+---

 T3 Code is a minimal web GUI for coding agents.
 Currently Codex-first, with Claude Code support coming soon.

 ### Caution